rykrr/Quinterac/README.md

 - The test code can be found under backend/src/test/.../actions folder.

 ## Assignment 6: Integration
-- 1. Daily and Weekly scripts or driver programs
+1. Daily and Weekly scripts
-- 2. Transaction session inputs for one Daily run and Merged Transaction Summary file from that run
+2. Transaction session inputs for one Day1 run and Merged Transaction Summary file from that run
-- 3. Master Accounts file listings after each of five daily runs
+3. Master Accounts file listings after each of five daily runs
-- 4. Integration Defect Report
+4. Integration Defect Report